JeongMee Yoon’s “The Pink & Blue Project”

 And did co-workers complain that the faster readable colors pink & blue were not used?
 Apparently not:

 “Essentially no one objected to the idea that genders couldn’t be easily identified by not using commonly referred to combinations like pink & blue.
 If anything they felt it would harm the message they were hoping to convey.” –Fraser Lyness

 5 Rebranding pink & blue

-Moving away from pink & blue for gender data is an endeavor from two sides: One the one side gender data should be communicated with other colors – but on the other side the combination of pink & blue also needs to change its image.
-I’m happy to see data vis that does that.
-The the first three of the following data visualizations all won a Kantar Information is Beautiful Awards 2017 (and the last one is by John Burn-Murdoch, who doesn’t need an Information is Beautiful Award).
+Moving away from pink & blue for gender data is an endeavor from two sides: On the one side, gender data should be communicated with other colors.
+On the other side, the combination of pink & blue also needs to change its image.
+I’m happy to see data vis that attempts that.
+The first three of the following data visualizations all won a Kantar Information is Beautiful Awards 2017 (and the last one is by John Burn-Murdoch, who doesn’t need an Information is Beautiful Award).
 All of them reinterpret pink & blue.
 None of them show gender data:

 “Lights on & lights out” by John Nelson

 “Areas of England most exposed to future economic pressures ” by John Burn-Murdoch

 I’m glad to see many newsrooms are moving away from pink & blue.
 Thanks to everyone who reconsiders their colors before hitting “publish”!
 Thanks to everyone who goes wild with gender colors, even if it feels a bit wrong in the beginning.
 You deserve a round of applause.
 Also, thanks to John Burn-Murdoch for the inspiration and Fraser Lyness for answering my questions about the Telegraph colors.